-The core of the Yosemite High Route spans 95 miles between:
+The “best stuff” on the Yosemite High Route spans 94 miles between:

-- Grace Meadow in upper Falls Creek and Jack Main Canyon, near the northern park boundary; and
+- Grace Meadow, near the northern park boundary; and the,

-- Quartzite Peak, at the tip of the Clark Range.
+- Base of Quartzite Peak, at the Merced River.

 Between these two points, expect world-class scenery, engaging navigation, notable (but not contrived) physical challenge, and untrammeled wilderness.
 Before and after, expect something less, at least on average.

-To reach Grace Meadow, there are eight distinct routes.
-To reach Quartzite Peak, there are four.
-No route is clearly the best — each has merits, but none are without flaws.
+To reach Grace Meadow at the northern end of the Core Route, there are eight distinct approach routes.
+To reach the base of Quartzite Peak at the southern end of the Core Route, there are four.
+No approach is clearly the best — each has merits, but none are without flaws.

 The Yosemite High Route Guide includes permit instructions, route descriptions, datasheets, and topographic maps for all twelve potential termini.
 You are encouraged to select the entry and exit points that best suit your interests, timeline, or resources.